6 Best Cold Saws – Reviews & Buyer’s Guide 2023

 - Extra blades.
 You might never need one, but disasters happen.
 You also might want multiple blades with different tooth counts.
 For each type of blade you own, have at least one backup.

-- The worst thing a cold saw can do (outside of serious injury) is start wandering, forcing you to suffer imprecise cuts.
+- The worst thing a cold saw can do (outside of serious injury) is start wandering, forcing you to make imprecise cuts.
 A carpenter’s square is a quick way to check that the blade is steady at 90 degrees.

 Step Five: See If There’s A Warranty